NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.tools.DataGenerator()
 ```
-`DataGenerator` provides an API to generate synthetic Norm or Raw dataset.
+`DataGenerator` provides an API to generate synthetic Norm, Parquet or Raw dataset.
 The construction of `DataGenerator` requires a `DataGeneratorParams` instance.

 **Arguments**
 * `data_generator_params`: The DataGeneratorParams instance which encapsulates the required parameters for data generation.
 There is NO default value and it should be specified by users.